Wednesday, October 15, 2025

 Please note:

-because of God's grace and
+because of God's grace;

 John tells us in the Gospel of John,

-and his letters, that the key is to ABIDE
+and his letters, that the key is to ABIDE.

 With warnings that those believers who fail to do this